SysUtils/1c-gateway/Readme.md

 1c have beautiful odata interface& This instrument have 3 options:
 1. Work as library for 1C odata interface.
-Project generate methods and types by metadata with translating cyrillic with dictionary(types.dat, fields.dat)
+Project generate methods and types by metadata with translating cyrillic with dictionary(types.json, fields.json)
 2. Work as grpc middleware
 3. Work as graphql middleware